rapaccinim/rapaccinim/README.md

 ⚙ I consider myself a business enabler: **I transform a vision into human-friendly, working technology**

-🥼 I have worked mainly in FinTech, FashionTech and Aerospace industries

 ## What I am currently doing
 * Senior Frontend Developer at [Citizens Advice](https://citizensadvice.org.uk)
   * helping the [Casebook](https://wearecitizensadvice.org.uk/casebook-an-intro-to-whats-been-happening-and-why-4b33b3ea31e4)
 team to maintain and improve the case management system of one of the largest charities in the UK
-  * learning by doing _Ruby on Rails_
+  * learning by doing Ruby/Ruby on Rails
 * Technical Co-Founder at [Clutch-e Bag](https://www.clutchebag.com)
   * building from scratch a FashionTech startup business + tech stack
   * creating a wearable MVP